lvtk/lvtk/README.md

 =====

 Minimal C++ library with Lua bindings and console.
-Write your LV2 plugin gui's in Lua!
+Write your LV2 plugins and gui's in C++ or Lua!

 Heavy Development
 -----------------